Copy and paste the below script into your own website or blog to embed this book.

 A searing memoir of reckoning and healing by acclaimed journalist Stephanie Foo, investigating the little-understood science behind complex PTSD and how it has shaped her life

 “Achingly exquisite . . . providing real hope for those who long to heal.”—Lori Gottlieb, New York Times bestselling author of Maybe You Should Talk to Someone

-ONE OF THE MOST ANTICIPATED BOOKS OF 2022—She Reads
+ONE OF THE BEST BOOKS OF THE YEAR: NPR, Publishers Weekly

 By age thirty, Stephanie Foo was successful on paper: She had her dream job as an award-winning radio producer at This American Life and a loving boyfriend.
 But behind her office door, she was having panic attacks and sobbing at her desk every morning.
 After years of questioning what was wrong with herself, she was diagnosed with complex PTSD—a condition that occurs when trauma happens continuously, over the course of years.

 Both of Foo’s parents abandoned her when she was a teenager, after years of physical and verbal abuse and neglect.
 She thought she’d moved on, but her new diagnosis illuminated the way her past continued to threaten her health, relationships, and career.
 She found limited resources to help her, so Foo set out to heal herself, and to map her experiences onto the scarce literature about C-PTSD.